A lot or a little?

 What parents need to know

-Parents need to know that teens will probably want to see this pitch-black comedy, but it's better for those just exiting high school and up.
+Parents need to know that Heathers is a pitch-black comedy that teens will probably want to see, but it's better for those just exiting high school and up.
 This film goes to extremes portraying the cruelness of the popular crowd and the rebellion against it.
 The popular kids are murdered by poisoning and shooting and their suicide notes are forged.
 There are two more "real" attempted suicides, some self-mutilation, and bulimia.
 There's lots of gunplay by the main characters and one bloody scene.
 J.D. attempts to blow up the school and all its students with dynamite.
 Teens have sex (outdoors and at a college party) and speak crudely about it.
 Two boys are sexually aggressive.
 And there's plenty of harsh and homophobic language.

 - Parents say